 - Large pots and pans with large handles cannot fit inside the stove since the fridge is next to it

 - The heat from the stove, particularly when making big pots of sauces, soups, or stews, may force the refrigerator’s compressor to work harder and longer to maintain the right temperature.

-- Expensive repairs is an additional adversity one has to bear for the parts that wear out faster dint of placing your fridge next to stove.
+- Expensive repairs are an additional adversity one has to bear for the parts that wear out faster dint of placing your fridge next to the stove.

 - It may also result in higher energy expenses as the fridge must operate for longer periods of time.